Table of contents:

 How to Choose: Summary

-There is no right or wrong choice which is why both are used by the best players in the world.
+There is no right or wrong choice in single vs double-handed backhand, which is why both are used by the best players in the world.
 Decide what's right for you physically and technically.
 If you have already been playing for quite some time then the answer is probably stick with what you have and try to improve.
 If you do decide to make the switch then the TopspinPro can come in really handy for getting enough reps in.
 Muscle memory is key here and there's no substitute for repetitions.

 Here's a link to our YouTube backhand playlist for some extra tips on technique.